libp2p/specs/connections/muxer-sel-in-sec-handshake.md

 Transports that don't support native stream multiplexing (e.g. TCP, WebSocket) negotiate a stream multiplexer after completion of the cryptographic handshake, as described in [connections].
-Negotiation the stream multiplexer takes one network roundtrip.
+Negotiating the stream multiplexer takes one network roundtrip.
 This document defines a backwards-compatible optimization, which allows running the multiplexer negotiation during the cryptographic handshake, thereby reducing the latency of connection establishment by one roundtrip.